-Even Dr. Mary Trump noticed odd inconsistencies with “the Goldwater rule”: “in March 2017, shortly after [Donald Trump] was inaugurated, the APA didn’t just reaffirm the rule—it expanded it past the point of coherence.”
-This incoherence is the reason why we held an ethics conference at Yale School of Medicine by the title, “Does Professional Responsibility Include a Duty to Warn?” the very next month, in April 2017.
+In March 2017, shortly after Donald Trump’s inauguration, the American Psychiatric Association (APA) created a gag order out of an obscure guideline prior to the Trump administration called “the Goldwater rule.”
+This alarming act is the reason we held an ethics conference at Yale School of Medicine, my institution, the very next month.
 It drew national attention and led to the public-service book, The Dangerous Case of Donald Trump: 37 Psychiatrists and Mental Health Experts Assess a President.
-The same incoherence alarmed me enough to drop everything and to speak up, becoming a whistleblower not just of the president but of the American Psychiatric Association.
+It also led me to become a whistleblower not just of the president but of the APA.

 To illustrate how psychological dangers in a position of power can spread to other domains, we held another unprecedented conference, with the book’s second edition in March 2019, at the National Press Club by the title, “The Dangerous State of the World and the Need for Fit Leadership.”
 A panel of thirteen top national experts assembled from fields as diverse as law, history, political science, economics, journalism, social psychology, nuclear science, and climate science, and C-SPAN broadcast our three-hour discussion in full.
-In this manner, we tried to educate the public about how the president’s psychological dangers translated into social, cultural, civic, and geopolitical dangerousness and recently followed up in October 2020 with an emergency follow-up meeting.
+We tried to educate the public about how the president’s psychological dangers translated into social, cultural, civic, and geopolitical dangerousness and followed up in October 2020 with an emergency follow-up meeting.